nishadcptn/nishadcptn/README.md

 	<img src="https://komarev.com/ghpvc/?username=nishadcptn&color=blue" alt="nishadcptn" />
 </p>

-Howdy!
-I'm a talented Full Stack Developer who loves to juggle Django, Angular, and React.
-With my magic touch, I've conjured up awesome E-commerce websites and management systems that leave users spellbound.
-I'm a Rest API sorcerer and skilled in the ancient art of JWT token authentication.
-I'm also a master of API integration, seamlessly connecting different components.
-But wait, there's more!
-I've delved into the realm of Redis, harnessing its power for caching and optimizing performance.
-At Hamon Technologies, I've enchanted websites with Express, Node.js, ReactJs, and React Native, crafting delightful user experiences.
+As a Full Stack Engineer and a Python Developer at Hamon Technologies, I create amazing E-commerce websites and management systems that leave users spellbound.
+I use Flask, FastAPI and React to craft delightful user interfaces and experiences, and Express, Node.js, and React Native to enchant the backend and mobile platforms.
+I also leverage the power of Redis for caching and optimizing performance, and the magic of web3.js for blockchain integration.

+I have a Bachelor's degree in Computer Science from the University of Calicut, where I learned the fundamentals of programming, data structures, algorithms, and databases.
+I am passionate about learning new technologies and frameworks, and I have mastered the art of REST API development and integration, using FastAPI, Flask, Forge, and JWT token authentication.
+I am always looking for new challenges and opportunities to showcase my skills and contribute to the success of my team and organization.

 <br>
 <br>